JXVD/jxvd.github.io/_posts/2019-04-15-Executional-Difficulty.markdown

 The answer is to make sure that the parts of a game that are hard to do are rewarding to do.
 That sounds obvious, "you should make the game more fun" is some of the least helpful advice possible, even if it is true.
 What I mean is that instead of just making something hard to do at all, it should be hard to do well.

 Next time I'm going to be writing about the Super Smash Bros. series as a case study for executional difficulty and the challenges of doing it well.
+If you want to get in contact with me, use [twitter][twitter] or send mail to contact@jxvd.games

 Note: In trying to verify if David Sirlin came up with the phrase execution tax, I stumbled across [this post][sirlin2].
 I don't agree with everything Sirlin thinks about execution, but this one hews too close to what I'm saying to not mention it.